Illinois Paycheck Calculator Guide

 On This Page

 Illinois uses a flat income tax rate of 4.95% — one of the simplest state tax structures in the country.
-Unlike progressive-rate states, every Illinois worker pays exactly 4.95% of their taxable income regardless of whether they earn $25,000 or $250,000.
-This predictability makes paycheck math easy, but the effective combined burden (federal + FICA + IL at 4.95%) is still meaningful.
-This guide covers everything Illinois workers need to know about their 2026 paychecks.
+I appreciate the predictability of it: every Illinois worker pays exactly 4.95% of taxable income, regardless of whether they earn $25,000 or $250,000.
+There are no brackets to calculate, no effective vs. marginal distinctions to explain.
+That simplicity is a feature worth noting, even if the effective combined burden — federal + FICA + IL at 4.95% — is still meaningful.
+Here's everything Illinois workers need to know about their 2026 paychecks.

 Calculate Your Take-Home Pay